s-raza/currency-converter-api/README.md

 Below are the steps for running the Currency converter API.

 1. Install [Docker](https://docs.docker.com/get-docker/).
-2. Clone this repository to your local machine
+2. Clone this repository to your local machine.

     ```
     git clone https://github.com/s-raza/currency-converter-api.git
     ```

-3. Change to the `currency-converter-api` directory, which contains the `docker-compose.yml` file
+3. Change to the `currency-converter-api` directory, which contains the `docker-compose.yml` file.

    ```
    >cd currency-converter-api